ar1st0crat/NWaves/README.md

 NWaves was initially intended for research, visualizing and teaching basics of DSP and sound programming.
 All algorithms are coded in C# as simple as possible and were first designed mostly for offline processing (now some online methods are also available).
 It doesn't mean, though, that the library could be used only in toy projects; yes, it's not written in C++ or Asm, but it's not that *very* slow for many purposes either.

-In the beginning... there were interfaces and factories here and there, and NWaves was modern-OOD-fashioned library.
-Now NWaves is more like a bunch of DSP models and methods gathered in separate classes, so that one wouldn't get lost in object-oriented labyrinths.

 ## Quickstart